-My final year undergraduate students conduct their extended piece of original research on a project I run entitled The Diversity Project: Gender, Ethnicity, Sexuality, other diversities and their intersectionalities
+My final year undergraduate students at University of Roehampton conducted their extended piece of original research on a project that I ran entitled The Diversity Project: Gender, Ethnicity, Sexuality, other diversities and their intersectionalities

 Despite the lack of enquiry, these diverse lenses of identity, as well as the issues of social class, and disability can have a significant impact on issues of personal and social identity, physical and mental health, and engagement in social and work life (Cole, 2009).
 In particular, qualitative research on issues of everyday diversity can help illuminate the issues minority individuals face and provide new insight into minority lived experience, whether that is the experiences of LGBT or BAME populations, and gendered life experience.
 In turn, this research insight can usefully inform clinical and social justice imperatives.

 Each year, under this umbrella up to 8 students can design and conduct their own piece of original empirical research that focuses on the many aspects of diversity that can affect the human condition.

 Cole, E. R. (2009).
 Intersectionality and research in psychology, American Psychologist, 64, 170-180